 Clean coils cost less to operate, and because they work more quickly to chill the air, keeping them clean will extend the useful life of your appliance.

 If you have condensation on the outside of your fridge-freezer, that’s a sure sign that you need to get the seals replaced.

-Leaky door seals are a main culprit for energy loss in both refrigerator and freezer.
-Improperly-sealed doors let cold air escape, making the unit work harder and cutting food quality.
+Leaky door seals are the main culprit for energy loss in both refrigerator and freezer.
+Improperly-sealed doors let the cold air escape, making the unit work harder and cutting food quality.

 Check door seals with the “paper” test.
 Close the refrigerator or freezer door on a piece of paper.
 A well-sealed door will hold tight to the paper; if the paper falls out, or can be slid around easily, it’s time to clean or replace the seals.